cncf/wg-serverless/workflow/spec/readme.md

 Workflows have become a key component of serverless applications as they provide clear separation between business and orchestration logic.

-Serverless Workflow is a specification that strandardizes the model for workflows responsible for orchestrating event-driven serverless applications.
+Serverless Workflow is a specification that defines the model for workflows responsible for orchestrating event-driven serverless applications.

 Main goals of the specification include: